tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_response_and_schema.md

 {% endif %}

-<small>*Because this is a fictitious endpoint, I'm making the descriptions up.</small>
+<small>\*Because this is a fictitious endpoint, I'm making the descriptions up.</small>
 </div>

+## Next steps

+Now that we've documented the sample response and schema, it's time to document the [status and error codes](docapis_doc_status_codes.html) related to the resource.